Xepherra/xepherra.github.io/_stories/memories.md

 On one of the side panels, notes scrolled automatically, equations interlaced with visual records of the test.
 The goal wasn’t just conductivity — it was compatibility, a material that could heal itself within the human body without rejection, a seamless bridge between biology and machine.

-The AI voice returned. *“You have been in continuous session for four hours.
+The AI voice returned. *“You have been in a continuous session for four hours.
 Would you like me to dim environmental stimuli and extend concentration mode?”*

 Kenji rubbed his eyes, only then noticing the ache in his shoulders.
 Somewhere beyond the walls, faint traces of laughter and clinking utensils reached his ears.
 He blinked, realizing with a pang that the evening had slipped away without him noticing.